ThatXliner/slashtilities/README.md

 #### `/cc @someone, ...`

-> Sends a dm to the people you `/cc`'d with your latest message contents and link.
+> Sends a dm to the people you `/cc`'d with your last message's contents and jump-link.
 Also tells them who else you CC'd

 Because just pinging them is risky.